EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 Enter the password previously defined.

-Now, copy your Ethereum Address for receiving tips and set the set the fee recipient flag:
+3. Start the Beacon Chain (and the Validator if set in the previous step).
+Copy your Ethereum Address for receiving tips and set the fee recipient flag:

 .. prompt:: bash $